nicholas-hosler/Python-Portfolio-Builder/README.md

 # Python-Portfolio-Builder
  This is a python script to build a Sharpe Ratio maximizing equity portfolio based on user inputs.
- It was constructed for learning purposes only and should not be rellied upon for financial advise, please always consult a professional before making any impactful financial decisions.
+ It was constructed for learning purposes only and should not be relied upon for financial advise, please always consult a professional before making any impactful financial decisions.
 Hope anyone reading this finds the project interesting!

 Libraries Required: